 There is no writer on earth like Rebecca Solnit.
-Some writers can claim the clarity of her thought, others the precision of her language, still others her understanding of the human condition.
+No one combines the clarity and precision of her prose with such love of her fellow human beings and the human condition in general.

 She is a reminder, too, of the fierceness and courage of those who are all too aware of that fragility, who have been forced to confront it by those who tend to treat the world as their personal playground, and its inhabitants as a toy collection.
 Solnit’s subjects are rarely victims as we tend to think of them—vulnerable, affronted, and often helpless.
 Or, if they are, it is only insomuch as we are all vulnerable, affronted, and often helpless.